Reuel A. Stallones Building in the Texas Medical Center in Houston

 Course Materials and Organization We will use a variety of methods including PowerPoint presentations and readings to achieve the course competencies.
 Every second week there is material to review and a question/exercise to post to the discussion board on Blackboard.
 There is no text-book however you will be expected to read articles from current literature.
 The message boards and e-mail will be checked several times a week.
 The schedule (example) outlines the weekly topics and assignments.

 Class Assignments About every second week, there is a different public health practice topic.
 During this time, the instructor poses a question for the discussion board and you are expected to respond.
-Your final abstract assignment (described on Blackboard) should be electronically posted to Blackboard).
+Your final e-Magazine page assignment (described on Blackboard) should be electronically posted to Blackboard).
 Please title the assignment accordingly.

 Expectations and Requirements If there is a compelling reason why you are not able to participate, send me an email to let me know that you won’t be available for a while.